tim-smart/effect-http/packages/client/README.md

 # @effect-http/client

-A client agnostic http client for Effect-TS.
+An implementation agnostic http client for Effect-TS.

 ## Usage